 Other varieties can also be found in China, North Korea & Siberia.
 These varieties have different properties with immense benefits for better health outlined below:-

-4 Impressive Health Benefits of North Korean & Siberian Pine Nut Oil
+4 Health Benefits of North Korean & Siberian Pine Nut Oil

-- The pine tree varieties found in Korea & Siberia are used more for their medicinal properties due to the high content of pinolenic acid (found exclusively in pine nut oil), which studies show can help curb the appetite.
+The pine tree varieties found in Korea & Siberia are used more for their medicinal properties due to the high content of pinolenic acid (found exclusively in pine nut oil).

-- Pine nut oil contains a high concentration of antioxidants, which eliminate free radicals in the body that can lead to peptic ulcers and gastritis.
+Pine nut oil contains a high concentration of antioxidants, which eliminate free radicals that can lead to peptic ulcers and gastritis in the body.